We haven’t talked before about miniature doll clothes, so it was about time that I did 😉

 - and more..

-- Another form of influencers and inspiration could be from Instagram or Youtube.
+- Another form of influencers and inspiration could be Instagram or YouTube.

-I just love the clothes that people show off on these social media channels from example their Blythe dolls or Barby dolls.
+I just love the clothes that people show off on these social media channels for example their Blythe dolls or Barby dolls.

 - A perfect example is this one on Instagram called blythe_clothes.
 Here you can see lots of different styles for dolls, from jeans to dresses and more.